Low-Code Development: Trends and Predictions for 2026

 How visual tooling, reusable components and hybrid development models make it easier for organisations to deliver modern applications faster, with fewer technical barriers and lower cost.

-A look at how low-code is evolving in 2025: AI integration, automation, UX improvements, security and the rising role of citizen developers across different industries.
+How low-code is evolving in 2025: AI integration, automation, UX improvements, security and the rising role of citizen developers across different industries.

 Why low-code platforms are becoming a strategic choice in 2025: how they differ from classic RAD, what drives adoption, and how they impact time-to-market, costs and agility.